CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 talking about how they might be used for collaboration.

 ## SSH Background and Setup
-Before Alfredo can connect to a remote repository, he needs to set up a way for his computer to authenticate with GitHub so it knows it’s him trying to connect to his remote repository.
+Before Nelle can connect to a remote repository, she needs to set up a way for her computer to authenticate with GitHub so it knows it’s him trying to connect to her remote repository.

 We are going to set up the method that is commonly used by many different services to authenticate access on the command line.
 This method is called Secure Shell Protocol (SSH).
 SSH is a cryptographic network protocol that allows secure communication between computers using an otherwise insecure network.